Browse Exhibits (1 total)

 A space for healing and reflection, this exhibition honored the acts of love and compassion that emerged in Isla Vista and on the UC Santa Barbara campus after the tragedy of May 23, 2014.
 Through photographs of planned and unplanned memorials, artifacts and messages left at spontaneous memorial sites, and documentation of support from around the globe, the exhibition remembered those who died and were injured, and told the story of a community empowered by its own humanity in reacting to a collective loss.

 Both the physical and digital items found in this exhibit are housed in Special Research Collections at the UCSB Library.
-To view the online finding aid and specific item information, click here.
+The online finding aid provides an full inventory of the archival and artifact collection and information about specific items.

 This online exhibition utilizes Omeka, an open-source web publishing platform for the display of library, museum, archive, and scholarly collections.